Money & Pricing

 Your selected excess has a direct relationship with premium — choosing a $1,000 excess instead of a $250 excess can reduce your premium by 15–25%.
 The cover level chosen (basic vs comprehensive) and policy term (annual vs 3-year prepaid) also affect pricing.
 Multi-year prepaid policies often provide better per-year pricing than rolling annual premiums.

-Getting Best-Value MBI
+Getting Best-Value Breakdown Insurance

 Disclaimer

-This article is for general informational purposes only and does not constitute financial advice.
-MBI products vary by provider — always read your policy schedule carefully.
-BreakdownInsurance.co.nz is operated by Cover4You Limited, an independent information service.
+This article is for general informational purposes only and does not constitute financial advice. breakdown insurance products vary by provider — always read your policy schedule carefully.
+BreakdownInsurance.co.nz is operated by Cover4You, an independent information service.
 We are not a licensed financial adviser.